 Instructional videos shorten the learning phase and stimulate personal learning.

-Watching instruction videos is popular among the lateral entrants to the Academy.
+Watching instruction videos is popular among the second-career engineers at the Academy.
 Most pupils watch the videos enthusiastically, such as a few pupils who already watched 90% of the videos on the first evening.

 “We see that students come to us with questions in class that they normally wouldn’t ask until much later.
 By watching the instruction videos they start to study the material earlier and that just works really well.”